jacob-alford/schemata-ts/docs/index.md

 ### Generating SchemableExt/Instances

-Once the new combinator modules are in place, run `yarn generate` and the ts script will update the typeclass instances and SchemableExt module with the newly created combinators.
+Once the new combinator modules are in place, run `yarn generate:schemables` and the ts script will update the typeclass instances and SchemableExt module with the newly created combinators.

-_Coming soon: convenience function for generating new Schemable combinators._
+Create a new combinator file using `yarn generate:template [string | number] [NameOfCombinator]`.
+Note: the name of the new combinator must be unique, and begin with a capital letter.

 ### Generating Documentation

-Our docs pages are automatically generated whenever a PR is merged into the `main` branch, so the following step is optional.
+Our docs pages are automatically generated whenever a PR is merged into the `master` branch, so the following step is optional.
 If you want to manually re-generate the documentation pages, use `yarn docs`.
 This command uses [docs-ts](https://github.com/gcanti/docs-ts) and JSDoc-style annotations to parse code comments for metadata about each module.

 ## Installation